-The forerunner of Town and Parish Councils were called parish vestries which, although not established by an Act of Parliament, by the latter end of the 17th century had become the rulers of England.
+The forerunner of Town and Parish Councils were called parish vestries which, although not established by an Act of Parliament, by the latter end of the 17th century had become the local government of England.
 Local worthies, such as the Squire, the parson and the schoolmaster, worked for the goodwill of the village and land around it.

 This house was much closer to the church than the present one; the tower of the church can be seen on the right of the house at Fig 1.
 The location can also be seen on the Tithe Map of 1839 at Fig 2, together with the farm buildings to the northeast of the house.
 To the west of the house can be seen the stables that were later extended and are now Amport Park Mews.

-The 13th Marquis died in 1843 and his son, John, succeeded as the 14th Marquis.
+The 13th Marquess died in 1843 and his son, John, succeeded as the 14th Marquess.
 The fashion had changed in the 40 years since his father built the ‘new’ house.
-As a result of the writings of Ruskin, Pugin and others a Gothic house became the most popular form; porticos and classical columns were ‘so last half century’!
-The 14th Marquise pulled down his father’s mansion that had lasted less than 50 years and replaced it with the Victorian grey-brick house that stands today, shown at Fig 3.
-It was designed by William Burn and described by Pevesner in his Buildings of England as ‘nothing special’!
+As a result of the writings of Ruskin, Pugin and others, a Gothic house became the most popular form; porticos and classical columns were so ‘last half century’.
+The 14th Marquess pulled down his father’s mansion that had lasted less than 50 years and replaced it with the Victorian grey-brick house that stands today, shown at Fig 3.
+It was designed by William Burn and is described by Pevsner in his ‘Buildings of England’ as ‘nothing special’.

-The 14th Marquis was succeeded in 1887 by his son, Charles, as the 15th Marquis.
+The 14th Marquess was succeeded in 1887 by his son, Charles, as the 15th Marquess.
 His main interests were the Army (he served with the Coldstream Guards) and horses.
-With his military service he was away a lot so the estate was managed by an agent for whom he built a fine house at the end of Furzedown Lane now called Woodside House.
+His military service took him away for considerable periods of time so the estate was managed by an agent for whom he built a fine house at the end of Furzedown Lane, now called Woodside House.
 He also rebuilt the stable block with imposing effect; ranged around an elegant courtyard it included the coach houses and the head groom’s house.

 Lutyens and Jekyll laid out the garden in 1923.
 The hard architecture was a clever exercise in geometry and changing levels.
 Terraces with an oval pool drop streams to a lower terrace that in turn feeds several square pools.
 The planting scheme was devised by Jekyll who added a rock garden in 1927.

-Lutyens undertook several other commissions including a row of cottages opposite the stables and gate piers for the wrought iron gates opposite Amport School.
+Lutyens undertook several other commissions including a row of cottages opposite the stables and gate piers for the wrought iron gates near Amport School.
 Pevesner said of the piers: ‘If you don’t want to believe that an architect can be monumental and whimsical at the same time, here is the proof, especially in the concave tapering- away bases of his piers ‘.
 It is interesting that similar bases can be seen on the Lutyens designed war memorials in Stockbridge and Kings Sombourne.

 There was a third move of the population of Amport in the late 1940s.
 The cottages on The Green had become very dilapidated to the extent that they were hardly fit for human habitation.
-Most of the inhabitants moved to the new Council Houses built as Sarson Close.
+Most of the inhabitants moved to the new Council Houses built on Sarson Lane as Sarson Close.
 The new tenants were delighted with the kitchens and lavatories as opposed to the cottages with damp walls and earth closets.

-The RAF finally bought Amport House in 1957 and its role changed.
+The RAF finally bought Amport House in 1957 and later its role changed.
 It became the RAF Chaplains’ School and subsequently its current role as the Armed Forces Chaplaincy Centre.